18F/fbopen/flask-www/readme.md

 ### Getting started

-Alembic was written in python3.
+Fbopenapp was written in python3.
 Compatibility with Python 2.x has not been tested.

 -Install the included requirements.txt
 -Copy config.py: